marcnuri-demo/wasm-wasi-playground/kwasmer/README.md

 KWasmer provides a set of tools to help you run WebAssembly Containers on Kubernetes.

+## Download

+You can download binaries for Linux and Windows from the [releases page](https://github.com/marcnuri-demo/wasm-wasi-playground/releases/latest).

 ## Usage

 ### Create a local Kubernetes cluster with wasi/wasm support